Subject Information

 Exam Board: AQA

-The syllabus introduces learners to advanced language studies and provides an engaging and inviting opportunity for learners to build on their previous study of French/ German/ Spanish.
+The syllabus introduces learners to advanced language studies and provides an engaging and inviting opportunity for learners to build on their previous study of French/ Spanish.

 Through social, intellectual, and cultural themes, learners will be able to develop their linguistic knowledge and cultural understanding of the countries/communities where the language is spoken.